U.S. Stock Futures Hold Gains After Jobs Report

 By Avantika Chilkoti

-U.S. stock futures held gains after the August jobs report showed hiring remained steady, even though employers added slightly fewer jobs than analysts had expected.
+U.S. stock futures held their gains after the August jobs report showed employers added to payrolls at a steady pace and unemployment stayed historically low.

+The report, which is carefully watched for clues about the health of the world's largest economy, indicated the economy held firm during a month when a deepening global slowdown and faltering manufacturing activity stoked fears of a sharp U.S. slowdown.

-The U.S. added 130,000 jobs in August, while the unemployment rate remained at 3.7%.
-Economists surveyed by The Wall Street Journal forecast the U.S. economy added 150,000 jobs during the month.
+The U.S. economy added 130,000 payrolls in August, the Labor Department reported Friday.
+The unemployment rate was unchanged at 3.7% for the third consecutive month, remaining near its 50-year low.
+Economists surveyed by The Wall Street Journal had forecast the U.S. economy added 150,000 jobs during the month.

-Investors watch the Labor Department data closely for signs of economic health.
-August's jobs figures took on even more importance heading into the Federal Reserve's meeting later this month.
-Analysts at Barclays have flagged concerns that expectations of further interest-rate cuts from the Fed could be tempered by suggestions that the labor market is stronger than expected.
+Analysts at Barclays have flagged concerns that expectations of further interest-rate cuts from the Federal Reserve could be tempered by suggestions that the labor market is stronger than expected.

 Federal Reserve Chairman Jerome Powell will make a speech in Zurich later Friday, which could provide further signals about future monetary policy.